Jamshibkl/Portfolio/README.md

 ```
 Open http://localhost:3000 to view it in the browser.
 The page will reload if you make edits.

+Open http://localhost:3000 to view it in the browser.
+The page will reload if you make edits.

 🏗 Project Structure
 Unveil the architecture of the project, exploring components and layout.